ncatlab/nlab-content/pages/1893.md

 +-- {: .num_cor}
 ###### Corollary
-There is an equivalence between the category of torsion-free $\lambda$-rings and the category of torsion-free commutative rings.
+There is an equivalence between the category of torsion-free $\lambda$-rings and the category of torsion-free commutative rings equipped with commuting Frobenius lifts..
 =--

 Now we will argue that these statements hold for arbitrary commutative rings.